systemjs/systemjs/docs/hooks.md

 Resolve should return a fully-valid URL for specification compatibility, but this is not enforced.

-#### onload(err, id, deps, isErrSource) (sync)

-_This hook is not available in the s.js minimal loader build._

-For tracing functionality this is called on completion or failure of each and every module loaded into the registry.

-`err` is defined for any module load error at instantiation (including fetch and resolution errors), execution or dependency execution.

-`deps` is available for errored modules that did not error on instantiation.

-`isErrSource` is used to indicate if `id` is the error source or not.

-Such tracing can be used for analysis and to clear the loader registry using the `System.delete(url)` API to enable reloading and hot reloading workflows.

 #### shouldFetch(url) -> Boolean

 This hook is used to determine if a module should be loaded by adding a `<script>` tag to the page (the normal SystemJS behaviour which is the fastest and supports CSP), or if the module should be loaded by using `fetch` and `eval` instead.